Caroline Sjöblom

-Caroline Sjöblom (born 16 October 1989) is a Finnish women's football manager and former player.
+Caroline Sjöblom (born 16 October 1989) is the technical director at Chelsea FC women.
+She was a Finnish women's football manager and former player.
 As a player, she won the 2009 Naisten Liiga with Åland United. and participated in the 2010–11 UEFA Women's Champions League.

 Sjöblom was most recently interim head coach of Kansas City Current in the American top-flight National Women's Soccer League.

 Early life

 Sjöblom was born in the municipality of Saltvik in the autonomous region of Åland, Finland.
 She studied behavioural science in university.

 Club career

 Åland United, 2008–2011

 Sjöblom joined Åland United in the Naisten Liiga in 2008.

 In 2009, she won the Naisten Liiga with Åland United, then participated in the 2010–11 UEFA Women's Champions League, where Åland fell to 1.
 FFC Turbine Potsdam 15–0 on aggregate in the round of 32.

-Djugardens IF, 2011
+Djugårdens IF, 2011

 In 2011, she transferred to Djurgårdens IF in Sweden's Damallsvenskan, where she played centre-back.
 The club competed for the Svenska Cupen.

 Sjöblom retired as a player after the 2011 Damallsvenskan season at the age of 22.